-State Parks will continue investing in efforts to obtain more comprehensive data, to pursue:
+State Parks will continue investing in efforts to obtain and use better data that yield the following results:

-- Better understanding of state parks visitors and their expectations. - Administrative efficiencies. - Expansion of internal and external communications. - Streamlined decision-making. - Improved connection with current and potential customers.
+- Better understanding of state parks visitors and their expectations - Administrative efficiencies - Expansion of internal and external communications

-Obtaining more comprehensive data about our operations and visitors will result in clearer and more meaningful information for policy makers.
-In addition, the more we learn about what our customers expect, the more effectively we can direct investments to improving our facilities and customer experience.
+- Streamlined decision-making - Improved connection with current and potential customers

-Understand and protect resources in our care
+Obtaining better data about our operation and our visitors also will result in clearer and more meaningful information for policy makers.
+Customer service and customer expectations data will drive service and facility investments.

-To establish priorities and protect the most important natural and cultural resources, State Parks must continue improving its knowledge of the resources in its care.
+Understanding and protecting resources in our care

+To prioritize and protect the most important natural and cultural resources, State Parks must continue improving its knowledge of the resources in its care.
 Staff will improve assessments and inventories and will work with volunteers, non-profit conservation organizations and other agencies to deepen its understanding of stewardship needs around such activities as noxious weed and forest health management, wildfire prevention and shellfish protection.
 This will lead to better restoration, protection and preservation of natural resource assets for future generations.
-Additional focus will help us respond to increased wildfire threat and deferred maintenance of natural resources.
+We will place additional focus on these areas, to respond to increased wildfire threat and deferred maintenance of natural resources.